43 Geography Trivia Questions [With Answers]

 Answer: Challenger Deep in the Mariana Trench, at roughly 10,935 m (35,876 ft).

-Why it stumps people: “Mariana Trench” is the famous name, but the specific point is Challenger Deep.
-Most people can’t guess the actual depth.
-For context, if you placed Mount Everest at the bottom of Challenger Deep, there would still be over 2,000 m of water above the peak.
+Why it trips people: “Mariana Trench” is the famous name, but the exact spot is Challenger Deep.
+The depth itself is what nobody can pin.
+Sink Mount Everest to the bottom of Challenger Deep and you’d still have over 2,000 m of water above the peak.

 17. Which continent has the most countries?
 (Medium)